LuminusDev/recurringtasks/README.md

 - **Calendar Meeting Creation**: Create calendar meetings from tasks with automatic pre-filling of details
 - **Multi-Calendar Support**: Choose between Outlook Web and Google Calendar for meeting creation
 - **Calendar Preferences**: Set your preferred calendar provider to avoid repeated prompts
+- **JIRA Integration**: Create JIRA issues directly from tasks with automatic population of task details
+- **JIRA Configuration**: Easy setup with your JIRA instance URL, email, and API token
+- **Project and Issue Type Selection**: Choose from available projects and issue types when creating JIRA issues
 - **Colored Icons**: Rich visual experience with colored icons throughout the interface
 - **Smart Time Display**: Shows time remaining in human-readable format (e.g., "Due in 3 days", "Overdue by 2 days")
 - **Visual Status Indicators**: Different icons for overdue, due soon, and normal tasks